 The Microbrewed Beer Company by Monthly Clubs is perfect for anyone looking to try new brews.
 They have been in business since 1994 and specialize in tasting and hand picking a nice-tasting brew.

-This company is one of the most respected in the beer community because of their commitment to quality, freshness, and diversity in each month’s selection.
+This company is one of the most respected in the beer community because of their commitment to quality and diversity in each month’s selection.
+Also, they have several different clubs that you can sign up for.
+Each has a different theme and offers a slightly different selection.
+This is great because you can pick a more “niche” subscription better suited to your interests:

 - The U.S. Microbrewed Beer Club – They send twelve 12-oz. beers from two different domestic microbreweries.
 The 12 beers in your beer subscription box includes three bottles of four different brew styles